On the facet pivot simplex method for linear programming: Optimality theorems for the facet pivot simplex method

-This process is repeated until a feasible condition is found.
+This process is repeated until a basic feasible solution is found.
+The basic feasible solution is, based on Theorem~\ref{optimality}, an optimal solution of (\ref{stdGeneralLP}).
 We will show that this process will be ended in finite steps, i.e., the algorithm will find the optimal solution in finite iterations.

-The next theorem states that if an optimal solution exists, then an optimal basic solution exists, which means that the process described above is indeed well-defined.
+The next theorem states that if an optimal solution exists, then a basic optimal solution exists, which means that the process described above is indeed well-defined.